TunaHG/Banju-API-Server/README.md

         - if Banju data does not exist, Request data generation to AI Model
         - link means youtube videoId
             - ex) 'videoId' in 'https://www.youtube.com/watch?v={videoId}'
+        - if youtube video is longer than 15 minutes, error occur
     - POST `/` : Request to save the banju data by AI Model
         - 'link' and 'content' must be included in the body
         - {"link" : "hash of youtube", "content" : .banju}